 About Configuration of Security Group Port 53

-Last updated: 2019-11-04 15:54:47PDF
+Last updated: 2020-02-13 16:16:40PDF

-- Related Policies and Regulations
+- Related policies and regulations

-Related Policies and Regulations
+Related policies and regulations

-”Measures for the Administration of Telecommunications Business Licenses” Article 46: Whoever violates the provisions of Paragraph 1 of Article 16, and Paragraph 1 of Article 28 of these Measures, and arbitrarily engages in telecommunications services or engages in telecommunications services beyond the permitted scope, shall be punished in accordance with Article 69 of the “Regulation of the People's Republic of China on Telecommunications”.
-If the circumstances are serious and an order is given to suspend business for rectification and punishment, the business will be directly included in the list of untrustworthy telecommunications service businesses.
+“Administrative Measures for the Licensing of Telecommunication Business Operations” Article 46: Whoever violates the provisions of Paragraph 1 of Article 16 and Paragraph 1 of Article 28, whereby arbitrarily engages in telecommunications services or engages in telecommunications services beyond the permitted scope, shall be punished in accordance with Article 69 of the “Telecommunication Regulation of the People's Republic of China”.
+For serious misconduct, an order will be given to suspend the business for rectification, which will be included in the list of untrustworthy telecommunications services providers.

-”Measures for the Administration of Telecommunications Business Licenses” Article 24, Value-added telecommunications service businesses that provide access services must comply with the following regulation: (Three) The provision of services, such as access or billing, for entities or individuals that have not obtained business licenses or a non-operational Internet information services ICP filing in accordance with the law is not permitted.
+“Administrative Measures for the Licensing of Telecommunication Business Operations” Article 24, value-added telecommunications businesses providing access services must comply with the following regulation: (Three) The provision of services, such as access or billing, for entities or individuals that have not obtained business licenses or ICP filings for non-commercial Internet information services in accordance with the law is not permitted.

 - Log in to the Tencent Cloud CVM Console.